stefanprodan/openfaas-flux/README.md

 # OpenFaaS GitOps workflow with Weave Flux

-This is a step by step guide on how to set up a GitOps workflow for OpenFaaS with Weave Flux.
+This is a step-by-step guide on how to set up a GitOps workflow for OpenFaaS with Weave Flux.
 GitOps is a way to do Continuous Delivery, it works by using Git as a source of truth for declarative infrastructure and workloads.
 In practice this means using `git push` instead of `kubectl create/apply` or `helm install/upgrade`.

 OpenFaaS (Functions as a Service) is Serverless Functions Made Simple for Docker and Kubernetes.
 With OpenFaaS you can package any container or binary as a serverless function - from Node.js to Golang to C# on